doo/SQLite3-WinRT/README.md

 This version introduces a **breaking API change** along with some enhancements:

  1. `runAsync` no longer returns the database for chained calls.
-Instead it will return the number of rows affected by the previous command.
+Instead it will now return the number of rows affected by the executed SQL statement.
  2. A special collation sequence, `WINLOCALE` is introduced.
 It uses the sorting behaviour of the currently active system locale.
-The locale can be overriden by setting `db.collationLanguage`.
+The locale can be overridden by setting `db.collationLanguage`.
  3. We also now implemented a `regexp` function based on the STL (TR1) regex functionality.
 You can now use the `REGEXP` operator, see the SQLite documentation for further information.

 As usual, you should look at our unit tests if you are unsure how to use this new functionality.